PaulGallon/ansible-jenkins/README.md

 HTTPS
 -----

-If you want to enable HTTPS on jenkins we recommend that you use a reverse proxy like [jwilder/nginx-proxy](https://github.com/jwilder/nginx-proxy) or [traefik](https://github.com/containous/traefik) and configure it as the HTTPS endpoint instead of configuring jenkins itself with HTTPS.
+If you want to enable HTTPS on Jenkins we recommend that you use a reverse proxy like [jwilder/nginx-proxy](https://github.com/jwilder/nginx-proxy) or [traefik](https://github.com/containous/traefik) and configure it as the HTTPS endpoint instead of configuring Jenkins itself with HTTPS.
 This gives you more flexibility and better separation of concerns.
 See the documentation in those projects for more details on how to deploy the proxies and configure HTTPS.

-If using a reverse proxy in front of the jenkins instance and deploying using docker you probably want to set the `jenkins_docker_expose_port` var to false so that the port is not exposed on the host, only to the reverse proxy.
+If using a reverse proxy in front of the Jenkins instance and deploying using docker you probably want to set the `jenkins_docker_expose_port` var to false so that the port is not exposed on the host, only to the reverse proxy.